xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.